AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 false positives and false negatives.
 In this paper, we propose a novel static taint checking solution, SaTC, to effectively detect security vulnerabilities in web services provided by embedded devices.
 Our key insight is that, string literals on web interfaces are commonly shared between front-end files and back-end binaries to encode user input.
 We thus extract such common keywords from the frontend, and use them to locate reference points in the back-end, which indicate the input entry.
 Then, we apply targeted dataflow analysis to accurately detect dangerous uses of the untrusted user input.
 We implemented a prototype of SaTC and evaluated it on 39 embedded system firmwares from six popular vendors.
 SaTC discovered 33 unknown bugs, of which 30 are confirmed by CVE/CNVD/PSV.
 Compared to the state-ofthe-art tool KARONTE, SaTC found significantly more bugs on the test set.
 It shows that, SaTC is effective in discovering bugs in embedded systems.

-### FirmAE: Towards Large-Scale Emulation of IoT Firmware for Dynamic Analysis
+### FirmAE: Towards Large-Scale Emulation of IoT Firmware for Dynamic Analysis (ACSAC 2020)
 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/FirmAE.pdf)
 * **Abstract:** One approach to assess the security of embedded IoT devices is applying dynamic analysis such as fuzz testing to their firmware in scale.
 To this end, existing approaches aim to provide an emulation environment that mimics the behavior of real hardware/peripherals.
 Nonetheless, in practice, such approaches can emulate only a small fraction of firmware images.
 For example, Firmadyne, a state-of-the-art tool, can only run 183 (16.28%) of 1,124 wireless router/IP-camera images that we collected from the top eight manufacturers.
 Such a low emulation success rate is caused by discrepancy in the real and emulated firmware execution environment.